Jakubson/JPremiumCleared/README.md

 * JPremium forbids joining directly with Spigot servers without your BungeeCord server.
 The plugin uses access tokens to validate connections.
 It is a very good means of protection, but please remember that any plugins do not warrant full protection, I recommend having a firewall!
 * JPremium uses salted SHA-256 to hash cracked player passwords.
 The plugin alos requires entering strong passwords by cracked players.

+## Requirements
+* JPremium requires the following stuff to work: BungeeCord server, at least two Spigot servers, MySQL database and the Internet connection.

 ## Images

 ![Network Structure](https://raw.githubusercontent.com/Jakubson/JPremiumCleared/master/images/NetworkStructure.png)